ibm-cloud-docs/watson-assistant/collect-info.md

 ## Skipping steps, always asking steps, or never asking steps
 {: #collect-info-skip-step}

 Although a customer response is associated with a particular step, the assistant can recognize the required information at any point during the action.
-By default, steps are set to be skipped if the value for the step is provided in the user's input elsewhere in the action, either before or after the step itself.
-The assistant can recognize responses that apply to that step at any point in the conversation.
-For example, if the customer's initial input was `I want to withdraw money from my checking account`, the step that asks the user to select an account can (and probably should) be skipped.
+By default, a step is set to be skipped if its value is already provided in the user's input.
+If the value is specificed after the step, the new value replaces the value specified in the step itself.

+For example, if the customer's initial input was `I want to withdraw money from my checking account`, a step that asks the user to select a bank account will be skipped because the customer already entered that information.

 For any step that expects a customer response, you can decide whether to:
 - Skip asking if the answer is mentioned in previous messages.
 This is the default.